top of page

 Systems Mapping

 Working with and especially changing complex systems is difficult.
 Systems Mapping makes this challenging task easier.
-Systems maps visualise the components and relationships that make up complex systems, making it easier to identify places and ways to intervene, to move the system towards the desired state.
+Systems maps visualise the components and relationships that make up complex systems.

 You might have heard the saying: All models are wrong, but some are useful.
 That also applies for systems maps.
 They are not an exact representation of a system, but they help us to think and talk about complex systems and develop strategic interventions, to move the system towards the desired state.